Absalom wins over the heart of the nation. He ousts David. David flees Jerusalem. UPDATED.

 VERSE 10.
 But Absalom sent spies throughout all the tribes of Israel, saying, “As soon as you hear the sound of the shofar, then you shall say, ‘Absalom is king in Hebron!’ ”

 Absalom sent spies.
 Notice the plural.
 Absalom has many people who are loyal to him.
+Obviously not all people are fans of David.

 throughout all the tribes.
 So many, in fact, that they could infiltrate all the tribes.